Please follow government guidance or guidance specific to your local area, as it changes often.

 Changes to employment terms

-My employer wants to make changes to my pay / hours / working days when I come back to work.
+My employer wants to make changes to my pay, hours or working pattern when I come back to work.
 Can they do this?

-Your employer can only change fundamental aspects of your employment contract, like your pay or your working hours, with your agreement.
-Your employer usually has to ask for your agreement (unless there is a collective agreement or union involved, see more below).
+Your employer can only change your employment contract with your agreement.
+Your employer usually has to ask for your consent (unless there is a collective agreement or union involved, see more below).
 You should look through any proposed changes carefully, and ask your employer to explain why they are making them.

-If you agree with your employer’s proposed changes, you can tell them this.
+If you agree with your employer’s proposed changes, you can carry on working with the changes.
 It is good practice to put this new agreement in writing.
 But bear in mind that this may change your employment contract permanently.

-If you only want to agree to a temporary change in your contract (e.g. only for the duration of any local or national COVID-19 restrictions), you should make this clear to your employer.
-As above, you should make sure that this agreement is in writing, and that it says you only agree to the reduction in hours or pay for the duration of lockdown.
-Be careful about how you use ‘lockdown’ – you may want to check the government’s guidance for coronavirus (See the government’s guidance on the different guidance).
+If you only want to agree to a temporary change in your contract, you should make this clear to your employer.
+As above, you should make sure that this agreement is in writing, and that it says you only agree to the reduction in hours or pay on a temporary basis.
 Be as clear as you can.

 If your workplace has a collective agreement, they may be able to agree to a change on your behalf.
 You should seek further legal advice if this is the case.

-I do not feel comfortable returning to work for the foreseeable future.
-Can I request to work from home or change my responsibilities so that I don’t have to come into work?
+I do not feel comfortable returning to work.
+Can I request to work from home?

-You can use a formal flexible working request to change your hours or to switch to working from home.
-A formal flexible working request usually leads to a permanent change in your contract, so if you want the change to be temporary, you must make this clear to your employer.
+You can make a flexible working request to change your hours or to switch to working from home on a permanent basis.
+A statutory flexible working request usually leads to a permanent change in your contract, so if you want the change to be temporary, you must make this clear to your employer.
 There is no guarantee that your flexible working request will be successful, but you have a right to make a formal request and your employer cannot discriminate against you for making such a request.

-We’ve created a template letter to request flexible working during coronavirus that you can use.
+We’ve created a template letter to request flexible working that you can use.
 You should also read the guidance below before making the request.

 Any employee with 26 weeks of service can make a formal flexible working request.
 This must: